souilahrezak/souilahrezak.github.com/_includes/about/en.md

 I studied Mathematics at [Ecole Normale Supérieure](http://www.ens-kouba.dz).

-I made a chart to visualize my experiences and interests on some of the programming languages.
-I know.
-I know this is always contraversial.
-But it's just something quite self-entertaining to do.
-So bare with me and have fun reading that!

 ##### Publications

 - Ayadi, Hocine, and Rezak Souilah. ["Existence and regularity results for unilateral problems with degenerate coercivity."][1]
 Mathematica Slovaca 69.6 (2019): 1351-1366.